brettimus/slammer/readme.md

 - Slideshow expands to fill 100% of its container's width
 - One slide is visible at once
 - There is a nav

+###Future plans
+- detecting load of injected slides and not using a timeout to perform nonadjacent slide transformations
+- load subset of Hammer instead of the entire thing